-As part of its procedures for monitoring the implementation of the 1995 Transfer Pricing Guidelines, the Working Party No. 6 of the OECD Committee on Fiscal Affairs has selected two areas to be considered in priority.
+The OECD is now issuing an open invitation to contribute on a number of issues in relation to transactional profit methods.
+As part of its procedures for monitoring the implementation of the 1995 Transfer Pricing Guidelines (“the 1995 TP Guidelines”), Working Party No. 6 of the OECD Committee on Fiscal Affairs selected the area of application of transactional profits as one of two areas to be considered in priority.

 English, , 545kb

 English, , 393kb